-The proposed regulations describe and clarify the definition of an AFS.
-In general, an AFS includes mean financial statements prepared according to generally accepted accounting principles, certain financial statements prepared according to international financial reporting standards (IFRS financial statements), and financial statements with certain regulatory or government bodies.
-(Tax code Section 451(b)(3).)

-The list of financial statements that qualify as an AFS under the tax code is similar, although not identical, to the list of financial statements in Rev. Proc.
-2004-34.
-(REG-104870-18, Section 3; see also Rev. Pro.
-2004-34.)
-Specifically, Rev. Proc.
-2004-34 includes the following list of applicable financial statements: (i) a financial statement required to be filed with the Securities and Exchange Commission (the 10-K or the Annual Statement to Shareholders); (ii) a certified audited financial statement that is accompanied by the report of an independent CPA (or in the case of a foreign corporation, by the report of a similarly qualified independent professional), that is used for credit purposes, reporting to shareholders, or any other substantial non-tax purpose; or (iii) a financial statement (other than a tax return) required to be provided to the federal or a state government or any federal or state agencies (other than the SEC or the IRS).
-(Rev. Proc.
-2004-34, Section 4.06.)

-Certain financial statements that have traditionally been treated as AFS under Rev. Proc.
-2004-34, such as IFRS financial statements used for credit purposes, reporting to shareholders, partners, or other proprietors or to beneficiaries, and any other substantial non-tax purposes, are not expressly included in tax code Section 451(b)(3).
-(Tax code Section 451(b)(3).)
-However, the legislative history indicates that Congress intended for Rev. Proc.
-2004-34 to be followed.
-(See H.R.
-Rep. No. 115-466, at 429 (2017) (Conf.
-Rep.).)
-Accordingly, the proposed regulations are generally consistent with the list of AFS in Rev. Proc.
-2004-34.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(1).)
-Financial statements that are filed with a state government or state agency, or a selfregulatory organization, also qualify as an AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(1).)
+The Proposed Regulations describe and clarify the definition of an AFS.
+In general, AFS include financial statements prepared according to generally accepted accounting principles, certain financial statements prepared according to international financial reporting standards ("IFRS financial statements") and financial statements with certain regulatory or government bodies.
+The list of financial statements that qualify as an AFS under the Code is similar, although not identical, to the list of financial statements in Revenue Procedure 2004-34.46 Specifically, Revenue Procedure 2004-34 includes the following list of applicable financial statements: (i) a financial statement required to be filed with the Securities and Exchange Commission ("SEC") (the 10-K or the Annual Statement to Shareholders); (ii) a certified audited financial statement that is accompanied by the report of an independent CPA (or in the case of a foreign corporation, by the report of a similarly qualified independent professional), that is used for credit purposes, reporting to shareholders or any other substantial non-tax purpose; or (iii) a financial statement (other than a tax return) required to be provided to the federal or a state government or any federal or state agencies (other than the SEC or the IRS).
+Certain financial statements that have traditionally been treated as AFS under Revenue Procedure 2004-34, such as IFRS financial statements used for credit purposes, reporting to shareholders, partners, other proprietors or beneficiaries, and any other substantial non-tax purposes, are not expressly included in Code § 451(b)(3).48 However, the legislative history indicates that Congress intended for Revenue Procedure 2004-34 to be followed.
+Accordingly, the Proposed Regulations are generally consistent with the list of AFS in Revenue Procedure 2004-34.
+Financial statements that are filed with a state government or state agency, or a self-regulatory organization, also gualify as an AFS.
 The IRS provided the Financial Industry Regulatory Authority and state agencies that regulate insurance companies or public utilities as examples of agencies requiring reports that qualify as an AFS.
-(REG-104870-18, Section 3.)

 If the financial results of a taxpayer are reported on the AFS for a group of entities, such statements will be treated as the AFS of the taxpayer.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(1), (2), and (3); tax code Section 451(b)(5).)
 When a consolidated or combined AFS or other financial statement lists items separately for each member taxpayer, the amount of revenue attributable to a particular taxpayer is determined based on its respective separately stated item.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(1), (2), and (3).)
 However, if the amounts are aggregated, the taxpayer must rely on the source documents that were used to create the group's AFS to determine its percentage of each aggregated item reported on the consolidated or combined AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(1), (2), and (3).)
-To properly reflect the correct amount of gross income, the source documents should be used to determine the taxpayer's respective share of revenue on the AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(1), (2), and (3).)
+To properly reflect the correct amount of gross income, the source documents should be used to determine the taxpayer's respective share of revenue on the AFS.56

-The proposed regulations also provide guidance for a restatement of a taxpayer's financial statements.
+The Proposed Regulations also provide guidance for a restatement of a taxpayer's financial statements.
 In general, the rules provide that a taxpayer must determine the reason for the restatement of the AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(5).)
-As an example, the proposed regulations provide that if a taxpayer restates revenue on an AFS and such restatement changes the time at which an item of income or a portion thereof is taken into account as revenue on the AFS, the change constitutes a change in method of accounting under tax code Section 446.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(h)(5).)
+As an example, the Proposed Regulations provide that if a taxpayer restates revenue on an AFS and such restatement changes the time at which an item of income or a portion thereof is taken into account as revenue on the AFS, the change constitutes a change in method of accounting under Code § 446.
 This rule is consistent with current practice regarding the determination of a change in method of accounting.
-(REG-104870-18, Section 3.)